The Public Interest Law Scholars Program

 PILS applicants should apply for PILS at the same time that they are applying for admission into the J.D.
 Program, but may apply no later than March 1st.
 Because the selection committee makes its final decision in late March, and considers only admitted applicants, the applications of students admitted after the March 1st deadline may not be considered.

-Please click here for the PILS website and a full description of the program and requirements.
+Please click here for the PILS website.